Berkeley-CS61B/website-fa23/materials/proj/proj3/faq.md

 ### Do I need Main Menu for 3A Autograder or 3A Manual Checkoff?

 No, we won't grade you on that.

+### Can I resubmit 3A Checkoff form?

+You can edit your answer until the deadline.
+But if you edit after the deadline, that would not be valid.

+### When will we hear 3A results back?

+If you have submitted it on time, probably over the weekend (11/18 - 11/19).

+### Are there any live checkoffs?

+Nope, not this semester.

+### Would it be possible to get points back if we lost some points during 3A checkoff?

+Yes, there will be some instructions about it later on in the 3C script!